themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 Across all of these, the common thread is leverage and the speed at which sentiment flips when positioning gets crowded.
 This episode is sector-specific (metals), and it’s unfolding during a period of meaningful policy shifts.

-This comparison ([via Fortune](https://fortune.com/2026/01/30/bitcoin-price-today-ethereum-gold-silver-platinum-copper/)) makes clear how the sell-off spread beyond precious metals.
+This comparison ([via Fortune](https://fortune.com/2026/01/30/bitcoin-price-today-ethereum-gold-silver-platinum-copper/)) shows how the sell-off extended beyond precious metals.

 ![Comparative line chart of Bitcoin, gold, and silver recent performance](/images/bitcoin_gold_silver_comparative_chart_2026.webp)
 _Line chart highlighting silver's outsized drop relative to gold and bitcoin_